bseverns/seedBox/README.md

   thanks to the shared xorshift RNG, so snapshots, scheduler hits, and future audio all stay in sync.

+### Engine cycling (SMP / GRA / PING)

+- `AppState::setSeedEngine(seedIndex, engineId)` flips a seed between sampler, granular, and resonator mode.
+Under the hood we update the live `seeds_` vector **and** push the revision straight into `PatternScheduler` so the next trigger fires the new engine without skipping a beat.
+- Selections are sticky.
+We stash the engine choice for each seed, so reseeding with a new master RNG still remembers which slots were droning through the resonator and which ones were slicing samples.
+Think of it like taping notes to your modular — nothing gets lost when you reboot the room.
+- Performance gesture: fire MIDI CC 20 at the box (value ≥ 64 walks forward, value < 64 walks backward) and the focused seed will cycle through `SMP → GRA → PING → SMP`.
+Hardware buttons can piggyback on that mapping, so a front-panel toggle just spits the same CC.
+The OLED status line updates on the very next frame, making it obvious which flavor you just armed.

 ## Notes

 - Hardware audio is stubbed behind `SEEDBOX_HW`; native builds use a monotonic